 The following acts relating to the plant variety require authorisation by the holder of the CPVR:

-In addition, the rights conferred by a CPVR extend to essentially derived varieties, other indistinct varieties and hybrid varieties dependent on the protected variety.
+In addition, the rights conferred by a CPVR extend to essentially derived varieties (EDVs), other indistinct varieties (i.e. varieties which lack distinctiveness from the protected variety) and hybrid varieties dependent on the protected variety for their production.

 There are important exceptions to the scope of the plant variety right, including:

 To apply for a CPVR, an application form and technical questionnaire must be completed.
 The application will be officially checked, including verifying whether the variety is novel.
-If there are no objections, then the CPVO arranges for a technical examination of the candidate variety.
+If there are no objections, then the CPVO (Community Plant Variety Office which is based in Angers, France) arranges for a technical examination of the candidate variety.

-The candidate variety must also be designated by a “variety denomination”, which is a name or code by which the variety is to be identified.
+The candidate variety must also be designated by a “variety denomination” (VD), which is a name or code by which the variety is to be identified.
 The applicant’s chosen denomination must be approved by the CPVO.
 When the CPVO is satisfied that all requirements are met, it grants a CPVR for the variety.
-A certificate is issued to the titleholder, plus a copy of the official variety description.
-It is administered by the Community Plant Variety Office (CPVO) based in Angers, France.
+A certificate is issued by the CVPO to the titleholder, plus a copy of the official variety description.

-Independently of IP rights, the introduction of new varieties of major agricultural species is regulated in the UK through “National Listing”, which requires new crops to be an improvement on existing varieties of some crop species.
-National Listing is necessary for marketing of plant varieties of these crops.
+Independently of IP rights, new varieties of major agricultural species are regulated in the UK through “National Listing” (NLI), which requires new crops to be an improvement on existing varieties of some crop species.
+It is a requirement that some plant varieties (such as potatoes, leeks, garlic and runner beans) are registered on the UK NLI, and an annual fee is due.

 Under the European Patent Convention (EPC), to which most European countries are contracting states, plant varieties are excluded from patentability.
 However, the exclusion is interpreted narrowly, and patents can be obtained with claims embracing one or more plant varieties, provided that the invention is not technically restricted to a plant variety, and provided that the plants are not obtained exclusively by essential biological processes.